coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    printing.
 Beyond this depth, display of subterms is replaced by dots.
 At the time of writing this documentation, the default value is 50.

-.. opt:: Printing Compact Contexts
+.. flag:: Printing Compact Contexts

    This option controls the compact display mode for goals contexts.
 When on, the printer tries to reduce the vertical size of goals contexts by putting